BlaineEXE/dev-rook-ceph/README.md

  - The tooling should not be arcane; it should be inspectable and extensible by most developers; and it should not be overly complex
  - The tooling should prioritize fast development iteration
+ - The tooling should be idempotent when possible

 Prerequisites